sirisian/ecmascript-types/typeprogramming.md

 ### 3.3 `never` as a real, computable type

-The empty union is admitted as a type object: `Reflect.makeType({ kind: 'union', arms: [] })` returns it, `Reflect.never` names it, and canonicalization gives it the algebra the utility library needs — it is the identity of union (`union([T, never]) === T`), it annihilates intersection, it is assignable to every type, and no value inhabits it.
+The empty union is admitted as a type object: `Reflect.makeType({ kind: 'union', arms: [] })` returns it, `type never` names it, and canonicalization gives it the algebra the utility library needs — it is the identity of union (`union([T, never]) === T`), it annihilates intersection, it is assignable to every type, and no value inhabits it.
 The checker already has this type internally (divergence satisfies any return type by producing it), so this is a naming decision plus one question the main proposal must answer: whether `never` becomes *writable* in annotations, or remains reachable only by computation.
 Since a computed type is a valid annotation, builders make it writable indirectly anyway (`let x: exclude(T, T)` would be legal and uninhabitable); the recommendation (§7, R3) is to admit it openly with the standard meaning rather than pretend otherwise, while keeping the existing stance that `switch` exhaustiveness stays reserved to enums and sealed classes.

 ### 3.4 Evaluation semantics